rsutton1/dotfiles/README.md

 and Salt meets these goals for packages.
 By combining the two, it provides a complete solution.

-## Note

-Currently only works on Debian-based systems.
-Tested with Salt 3004.

 # Provisioning

 Clone the repo: